Dharmeshgadhiya161/Mid-Course-Assessment---ML-Case-Study/README.md

 Mid Course Assessment - ML Case Study(Credit Scoring (Banking &amp; Financial Services))

-This project aims to develop a machine learning-based credit scoring system for a financial institution to classify customers into three credit risk categories: Good, Poor, or Standard.
+This project aims to develop a machine learning-based credit scoring system for a financial institution to classify customers into good, poor, or standard credit risk categories.
 By leveraging historical financial behavior, loan history, and demographic data, the solution seeks to replace traditional, error-prone methods with a dynamic, interpretable model that improves risk assessment accuracy, reduces defaults, and enables personalized financial services.

-Objective :
+**Objective :**

-* The main objective is to build a predictive model that can classify individuals into different credit score categories (e.g., Bad, Standard, Good) based on the available features.
-This can assist lenders in making informed decisions regarding credit approvals and risk management.
+**The main objective is to build a predictive model that can classify individuals into different credit score categories (e.g., Bad, Standard, Good) based on the available features.
+This can assist lenders in making informed decisions regarding credit approvals and risk management.**

-Data Description :
+**Data Description:**

 * This dataset contains financial and credit-related information for customers, including details about their income, loans, credit behavior, and credit score classification.
 Below is a structured breakdown of the data: